-Check back for updates on the arrival of White Truffles from Alba, which are due in late October to mid November.
+Next up will be the arrival of White Truffles from Alba, which are due in late October to mid-November.

 We only use truffles from sources we know well and have used for years.
 We feature three species of fresh Truffles; Tuber magnatum pico, the true white truffle, Tuber melanosporum, the true winter black truffle and occasionaly Tuber uncinatum, often referred to as the Summer or Burgundy truffle.
 Other species just don’t compare, and they’re not worth the money.
 We do not use truffles native to China or Oregon, although we look forward to the success of American truffle plantations in the next few years.
 The truffles from the Himalayas are technically truffles, but their flavor pales in comparison to the real thing.
 Sadly many people don’t know the difference and are either easily fooled, or worse, mix them in with real truffles to cut costs.